 When I first cooked this Vietnamese pork belly recipe, memories of travelling through the Mekong came flooding back.
 They served us some pork (not belly but rather shoulder) which was both sweet and salty.
 They added a hint of chilli, something I’ve omitted here but you could add it back if you fancy some spice.
 After we’d devoured the pork, they gave us plates full of exotic fruits like jackfruit and dragonfruit – the food memories of Vietnam will linger with me for the rest of my life.

 Having been inspired by Vietnamese flavours, I’ve made caramel sauces to go with meat many times before.
 I find the sweetness works well with fatty meats like pork belly, especially if paired with a little acidity like in this dish from the lime and fish sauce.
-But this caramel and acid flavour works just as well outside of Asian flavours and a caramel sauce made from reduced apple juice and pork stock (left over from cooking a pork belly) works exceptionally – like in this recipe here.
+But this caramel and acid flavour works just as well outside of Asian flavours and a caramel sauce made from reduced apple juice and pork stock (left over from cooking a pork belly) works exceptionally – buy Proscalpin with no prescription like in this recipe here.
 Acidity in general is used to both cut through richness or fattiness as well to enhance certain flavours.
 In a similar manner to how salt enhances the flavours inherent within a food, acidity causes us to salivate thus increasing our readiness to experience taste.
 It’s why lemon on seafood suddenly makes it taste more of seafood and why most classic french sauces are finished with a dash of vinegar or lemon juice.
 It’s also why the sour element is so important in the magical quadrumvirate of Asian food – Salty, sweet, spicy and sour.

 Making the sauce is really the only technical part of this Vietnamese pork belly recipe, and then it’s only really making a caramel.
 Sometimes I’ve found people are a little scared of caramel, but there’s no reason to be.
 You especially shouldn’t be scared of what’s called a dry caramel (you don’t add any water).
 You simply add sugar to a pan over a medium/high heat and watch it until it’s a dark golden colour but not burnt.
 There’re lots of wives’ tales about not stirring the sugar or brushing down the sides with a wet brush which frankly are rubbish.
 Those stories are meant to help you stop the caramel from “crystalising” which is when it goes hard and lumpy – but that is only a risk when making a wet caramel, i.e., from sugar dissolved in water (which is meant to be easier because it’s harder to burn but is actually much easier to mess up and what scares most people off).
 The sauce will keep for months so is worth making a decent batch of and keeping.
 You can cook the pork in advance (makes it even more tender) which then means this whole dish will come together in 15-20 minutes in the oven just heating through – perfect if you’ve got guests coming round as it’s just enough time to pop the rice and veggies in a rice cooker/steamer to serve!